PETRv2: A Unified Framework for 3D Perception from Multi-Camera Images: Experiments

 \subsection{Ablation Study}

 In this section, we conduct the ablations with VoVNet-99 backbone.
 The backbone is pretrained on DDAM15M dataset~\cite{park2021dd3d} and train set of Nuscenes~\cite{caesar2020nuscenes}.
-The input image size is of size 800 x 320 and the model is trained with 24 epochs.
+The input image size is 800 $\times$ 320 and the model is trained with 24 epochs.
 The number of detection queries is set to 900.

-\textbf{Temporal Modeling.} Here we first explore the effect of two components in temporal modeling: 3D coordinates alignment (CA) and feature-guided position encoder (FPE).
-For this ablation, we only trained the detection branch for clarity.
+Here we explore the effect of two key components in our design: 3D coordinates alignment (CA) and feature-guided position encoder (FPE).
+For the ablation study, we only trained the 3D detection branch for clarity.
 As shown in Tab.~\ref{ablation}(a), without CA, PETRv2 only improves the performance by 2.7\% NDS and 0.5\% mAP.
 With CA, the performance is further improved by 2.1\% NDS and 0.9\% mAP.
-The mAVE metric is 0.429 m/s, which shows a large margin compared to the PETR baseline.
+The mAVE metric is decreased to 0.429 m/s, which shows a large margin compared to the original PETR baseline.
 To verify the effectiveness of FPE, we replace the 3D position encoder in PETR with FPE.
 The NDS metric is increased by 1.5\% while mAP is only increased by 0.2\%.
-When applied the FPE on PETRv2, the mAP achieves a relatively higher improvement (0.8\%).
-It indicates that FPE module is also beneficial for the temporal version.
+When we apply the FPE on PETRv2, the mAP achieves a relatively higher improvement (0.8\%).
+It indicates that FPE module is also beneficial to the temporal version of PETR.

-\textbf{Segmentation Query.} We further explore the effect of the seg query number and the patch size that each query is assigned(see Tab.~\ref{ablation}(b)).
-The loss weight of segmentation branch is set to 1.
-In order to keep the size of the predicted BEV map unchanged, the number of queries is correspondingly reduced to $1/4$ when the patch size is doubled.
-Experimental results show that the best performance is achieved when the query number is set to 256 and the patch size is set to 32$\times$32.

-\textbf{Analysis on Multi-task Learning.} We also perform the analysis on the effect of multi-task learning (see Tab.~\ref{ablation}(c)).
-It can be observed that 3D detection and BEV segmentation tasks do not promote each other.
-When the weights of the detection and segmentation branches are the same (1.0), the performance of BEV segmentation on IoU-lane metric decreases by 3.1\% compared to the baseline (segmentation only).
-Recently, some other studies~\cite{fifty2021efficiently,xie2022m} also pointed out that not all the 3D computer vision tasks can benefit from other tasks in the joint training setting.
-While in our practice, good trade-off performance can be achieved when the weight of segmentation branch is set to 2.